Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

-One should also note that the results of \cite{KesSid, KesSid2} are stated in terms of $\sup_{s \in [0,t]} r_s$ rather than $r_t$ (in the more general $d-$dimensional framework they consider).
+One should also note that the results of \cite{KesSid,KesSid2} are stated in terms of $\sup_{s \in[0,t]} r_s$ rather than $r_t$ (when specialized to the one-dimensional case).
 It clearly makes no difference for results on the scale of the law of large numbers, since particles move sub-ballistically.
-Although such an argument cannot be used for the central limit theorem, it turns out that, with our definitions of the renewal structure, $r_{\kappa_n} = \sup_{s \in [0,\kappa_n]} r_s$, so that the CLT holds for either $r_t$ or $\sup_{s \in [0,t]} r_s$.
+Although such an argument cannot be used for the central limit theorem, it turns out that, with our definition of the renewal structure, $r_{\kappa_n} = \sup_{s \in [0,\kappa_n]} r_s$, so that the CLT holds for either $r_t$ or $\sup_{s \in[0,t]} r_s$.

 Finally, note that our results do not say anything on the case $D_R<D_B$.
 The only available results for a model of this kind are those of \cite{KesSid3}, where a version of the infection model with $0=D_R<D_B$ is considered, and it is shown that, for sufficiently small $\rho$, the asymptotic velocity of the front is zero, while it is conjectured that a positive asymptotic velocity is obtained for sufficiently large $\rho$.